 - 4. Welfare Analysis: Welfare analysis provides another approach to evaluating government intervention into markets.
 Welfare analysis posits social preferences and goals, like helping the poor.
 Generally a welfare analysis involves performing a cost-benefit analysis taking account not just of the overall gains and losses but also weighting those gains and losses by their effects on other social goals.
-For instance, a property taxes are paid by the lower and middle-income people, while the bulk of property taxes are paid by the lower and middle-income people, while the majority of opera-goers are rich.
-Thus, the opera subsidy represents a transfer from relatively low income people to richer people, which is goverally not consistent with societal goals of equalisation.
+For instance, a property tax used to subsidise the opera might provide more value than costs but the bulk of property taxes are paid by the lower and middle-income people, while the majority of opera-goers are rich.
+Thus, the opera subsidy represents a transfer from relatively low income people to richer people, which is generally not consistent with societal goals of equalisation.
 In contrast, elimination of sales taxes on basic food items such as, milk and bread generally has a relatively greater benefit to poor, who spend a much larger percentage of their income on food, than to the rich.
 Thus, such schemes may be considered desirable not so much for their overall effects but for their redistribution effects. - 5.
 Opportunity Cost: Economists use the idea of cost in a slightly quirky way that makes sense once you think about it, and we use the term opportunity cost to remind you occasionally of our idiosyncratic notion of cost.
-For an economist, the cost of something is not just the cash payment but also all of the value given up in the process of acquiring the thing.
-For instance, the cost of a university education involves tuition and text book purchases and also the wages that would have been earned during the time at university, but were not.
-Indeed, the value of the itme spent in acquiring the education how much enjoyment was lost is part of the cost of education.
+For an economist, the cost of something is not just the cosh payment but also all of the value given up in the process of acquiring the thing.
+For instance, the cost of a university echication involves thition and text book purchases and also the wages that would have been earned during the time at university, but were not.
+Indeed, the value of the time spent in acquiring the education how much enjoyment was lost is part of the cost of education.
 However, some "costs" are not opportunity costs.
 Room and board would not generally be a cost because, after all, you are going to be living and eating whether you are in university or not.
 Room and board are part of the cost of an education only in so far as they are more expensive than they would be otherwise.
 Similarly, the expenditures on things you would have otherwise done hang-gliding lessons, a trip to Europe represent savings.

-The concept of opportunity cost can be summarised by a definition: The opportunity cost is the value of the next best foregone alternative.
-This definition captures the idea that the cost of something is not just its monetary onet but also the value of what you did not get.
-The opportunity cost of spending \$17 on a CD is what you would have done with the \$17 instead and perhaps the value of the time apent shopping.
+The concept of opportunity cost can be summarised by a definition.
+The opportunity cost is the value of the next best foregone alternative.
+This definition captures the idea that the cost of something is not just its monetary cost but also the value of what you did not get.
+The opportunity cost of spending \$17 on a CD is what you would have done with the \$17 instead and perhaps the value of the time spent shopping.
 The opportunity cost of a puppy includes not just the purchase price of the puppy but also the food, veterinary bills, carpet cleaning, and the value of the time spent in dealing with the puppy.
-A puppy is a good example, because often the puppies all the time, in spite of their high cost of ownership.
+A puppy is a good example, because often the purchase price is a negligible portion of the total cost of ownership.
+Yet people acquire puppies all the time, in spite of their high cost of ownership.
 Why?
 The economic view of the world is that people acquire puppies because the value they expect to get exceeds the opportunity cost.
 That is, they acquire a puppy when the value of a puppy is higher than the value of what is foregone by the acquisition of a puppy.